Indian Directory

 When is Karwa Chauth

-The term ‘Karwa’ means an earthen clay pot and ‘Chauth’ means fourth day.
+"Karwa Chauth festival will be celebrated on October 22, 2021."
+The term Karwa means an earthen clay pot and Chauth means fourth day.
 Karwa Chauth is celebrated on the fourth day after full moon in the month of Kartik that usually comes in the month of October-November.
-This festival normally comes 09 days before Diwali.
+Karwa Chauth is usually celebrated 9 days before the popular festival of Diwali.

 Celebrations of Karwa Chauth

-The auspicious occasion of Karva Chauth festival is celebrated by married women of North India with complete dedication and so much fanfare in the form of fasting from sunrise to moon rise without eating a bit or drinking a drop.
+The auspicious Occasions of Karva Chauth festival is celebrated by married women of North India with complete dedication and so much fanfare in the form of fasting from sunrise to moon rise without eating a bit or drinking a drop.
 They observe the most difficult fast for the long life and prosperity of their husbands.

 On the festive day married women wears special clothes usually red or pink saree/ suit, adorn themselves with best jewelry, colorful bangles, bindi and vermilion on the forehead and apply design patterns of heena (Mehendi) on both hands.
 Then they worship Shiva, Parvati,Ganesha and Kartikeya and a Kalash or Karwa (earthen pot made of clay) filled with sweets.
-In some communities women begin their fast by consuming food called ‘Sargi’ given by their mother-in-law to eat before sunrise.
-In the evening women receives ‘Baya’ or a basket containing sweets, fruits and saree meant for mother-in-laws.
+In some communities women begin their fast by consuming food called "Sargi" given by their mother-in-law to eat before sunrise.
+In the evening women receives Baya or a basket containing sweets, fruits and saree meant for mother-in-laws.
 Then women from neighbourhood assembles to worship Goddess Gauri and an elderly woman of family narrates the story of Karwa Chauth.
 After that the rising of the moon is awaited and as it happens, women worship the it and see the moon and their husband through sieve.
 Then they receive a bit of food from their husbands and ends the day long fast.

 Significance of Karwa Chauth Festival